mad-eye/meteor-mocha-web/README.md

 You're free to write your tests in any Meteor supported extension.
 The [chai](http://chaijs.com/) assertion library is included within this package for your convenience.

 (requires Meteor 0.9+)

+## Testing a local installation of mocha

+1. Clone this repository somewhere `git clone https://github.com/mad-eye/meteor-mocha-web`
+2. Create a packages directory in the root of your app if it doesn't already exist `cd YOUR_APP && mkdir packages`
+3. Create a symlink to the repository you cloned `cd YOUR_APP/packages && ln -s /PATH/TO/meteor-mocha-web mike:mocha`
+4. Run your app